jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 * Click 'Permit'

-By granting the permission, a new hidden task happens to download the certificates.
+By granting permission, a new hidden task happens to download the certificates.
 In my case, I get a 'Download secrets: PersonalSecrets'.

 We first need to install the [NuGetKeyVaultSignTool](https://github.com/novotnyllc/NuGetKeyVaultSignTool), so let's create a task for it.